Romul Nuțiu: Painting – Object – Sculpture – Environment

 After composing these objects he returned to painting and began a theme called Dynamic Universe; these paintings were made in the 1970s.
-In this period Nutiu decided to build several vessels with dimensions of about 160x160 cm having a depth of 10 cm, which he filled with water and industrial paints that were usually used to paint cars.
+In this period Nuțiu decided to build several vessels with dimensions of about 160x160 cm having a depth of 10 cm, which he filled with water and industrial paints that were usually used to paint cars.
 These colours could not be absorbed by the water, and floated by their own inertia creating unforeseen shapes.
 The artist influenced those shapes by intervening with a bar until he liked the outcome.
 Subsequently, he arranged a canvas on the water's surface.
 The canvas absorbed the paint composition which was a moment earlier in the water.
 Generally the canvas was covered entirely of these "risky effects" produced in print.
-In some cases Nutiu intervened with a few brushstrokes or he erased some areas.

-The very innovative object in space "Sapte forme pictate" (means seven painted shapes) from 1969 was also achieved with this technology transfer in water, while some areas have been painted over.

-In the 1980s Nutiu was inspired by vegetal structures, especially roots and he subsequently labelled this phase of his artistic production as Sections through Fertile Soil.
+In some cases Nuțiu intervened with a few brushstrokes or he erased some areas.
+The very innovative object in space Șapte forme pictate (Seven painted shapes) from 1969 was also achieved with this technology transfer in water, while some areas have been painted over.
+In the 1980s Nuțiu was inspired by vegetal structures, especially roots and he subsequently labelled this phase of his artistic production as Sections through Fertile Soil.
 This title clearly reveals that his abstract works were inspired by nature.
 Further to this title he was also a passionate fly fisherman and he confessed that the roots of the plants and trees he observed on the other side of the shore inspired him.

-In the 1990s Nutiu entitled his body of work Beyond Appearances.
+In the 1990s, Nuțiu entitled his body of work Beyond Appearances.
 The paintings became more graphic and symbolical which is evidenced seen in the artwork Blue Universe from 1999.
 The paintings were of course abstract and in the 1990s extremely colourful, sometimes colour spots surrounded by a line like a cloisonné.
 At the end of the 1990s he was attracted by water – running in rivers or falling in cascades and until the early 2000s he was extremely engaged with this subject.